kraig-hebert/chess-position-tool/roadmap.md

   - allow users to input PGN and FEN
     - create simple translators for this
   - add status location for checks, checkmate, ect.....
+  - add arrows when right click and swipe happens
+  - use article https://www.chess.com/forum/view/general/how-to-get-the-pieces-more-as-png to get piece icons for themes and such

 \*STUDY DETAILS